GhenadiePusca/Babylon_DemoProject/README.md

     only then app will return the cached data

  ### High level tehnical analysys
-   There are 4 main components to be developed:
+   There are 4 main functiional components to be developed:

-      1. The remote with local cache fallback mechanism:
+      1. The remote with local cache fallback:
            - When asked for data fetches the data from the remote endpoint or from the local cache if remote fetch failed
            - Stores the feetched data to the local storage
       2. The UI component: